Progress report for FW22-403

 4. Monitor kidding traps

 Kidding traps and kidding pasture will be monitored for soil improvement and grass restoration during non-kidding season.
-Set points are being established with attention to terrain for before, during and after kidding season photos.
+Set points are have been established with attention to terrain for before, during and after kidding season photos.
 These will be compared with set points outside kidding pasture.
-Goats will be fed a modified version of hay bale grazing while in traps.
-Once identified photos of set points before kidding season and after will be taken for demonstration purposes and future educational materials.
+Goats were fed a modified version of hay bale grazing while in traps.
+Photos of set points before kidding season and after have been taken for demonstration purposes and future educational materials.
+Final determinations/results will be reported in year 3's final report.

 5. Identify ways in which ranchers can adopt the use of goats for multi species grazing and benefit from Intensive or Extensive Kidding Programs.